Have you been looking for a super easy mash recipe that isn't complicated and tastes amazing?

 Now dump the cracked grains into a 30 gallon container and stir in 25 lbs. of sugar.
 When the sugar is dissolved completely add 15 to 20 gallons of cold water until the mash mix reaches 30 gallons by total volume.

-When the temperature of the mash drops down to the temperature recommended by the manufacturer of the yeast you can go ahead and add the yeast.
+When the temperature of the mash drops down to the recommended temperature by the yeast manufacturer, you can go ahead and add the yeast.
 I have found that 1 tablespoon of yeast per 5 gallons of mash works well.

 Now all you have to do is wait.
 Let the mash do its thing for about a week.
 You’ll know when the mash is done when you can no longer see the bubbling produced by the yeast as it releases carbon dioxide.

 Once the fermentation is complete, strain the liquid to remove the spent solids and place the liquid into your still.
 This final liquid is called the wash.
 You only want to put the wash into the still.

 And thats it!
 I told you it was easy!